bcc-code/bcc-docs-template/README.md

   base: /VuePress-CI-CD/
   repo: Kurczak1233/VuePress-CI-CD
     (example)

-Do not forget about changing the repository inside the deploy variable as well:
-  repo: Kurczak1233/VuePress-CI-CD (example)
+Especially the base and repository must match the repository name.
+Otherwise the page won't be compatibile with the github pages.